 The MRes in Humanities offers students the opportunity to produce a substantial piece of independent research and writing, and to undertake wide-ranging, systematic training in research skills and project management.
 Students will write a dissertation in a specific field or prepare a portfolio of compositions, recital or a media project with a named supervisor.

-Supervision is available in all disciplines where the Research Institute has expertise:
+Supervision is available in all disciplines where the School has expertise:

 - American Studies

 You will be able to develop your research topic within the context of current debates and methodologies in relevant disciplines and within the humanities generally.
 The course will develop practical, critical and analytical research skills that can be deployed in a variety of professional and intellectual contexts.
 The programme is tailored to your research and career plans, and we recommend that you contact us before making a formal application.

 Please also refer to M. Res.
 Handbook 2014-15

 To enable students to research and write an extended dissertation, whilst developing practical, critical and analytical research skills that can be deployed in a variety of professional and intellectual contexts.
 Students will develop an understanding of the place of a specific research topic within current debates and methodologies in relevant disciplines, and within the humanities generally.
 The course will promote the ‘project management skills’ of defining and planning a project, meeting deadlines, and recording and reflecting on outcomes.

 Applicants should normally have a good honours degree (2.1 or above) in a relevant subject.
 Students from different backgrounds who believe they have the capacity to undertake postgraduate work in the humanities should contact us to discuss their situation.